josethomas45/josethomas45/README.md

 ## ABOUT ME

 #### I'm a B.Tech Computer Science student passionate about programming and cloud computing.
-Currently, I'm focusing on honing my skills in C programming and Python.
+Currently, I'm focusing on honing my skills in web development and game development.

+- 🌱 I’m currently learning C programming and Java.
+- 🔭 I’m interested in Web designing, Esports and Ethical hacking.
+- 📚 I like to stay updated in this field.
+- 💬 Feel free to reach out to me for discussions on programming, tech trends, or anything else!
 <!--
 **josethomas45/josethomas45** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.